Online Harassment of Japanese Celebrities and Influencers: Dataset

 \subsection{Statistical Model}

-To detail the associations between victims' features (demographic information, number of online followers, media exposure), direct and indirect victimization, offline stalking, emotional damages, and actions against harassment, we analyzed a structural equation model (SEM; Fig~\ref{fig_sem_model}).
-We used EFA results for the variables of direct and indirect victimization, offline stalking, emotional damage, and actions against harassment.
+To detail the associations between victims' features (demographic information, number of online followers, media exposure), direct and indirect victimization, offline stalking, emotional injury, and actions against harassment, we analyzed a structural equation model (SEM; Fig~\ref{fig_sem_model}).
+We considered demographic information, the number of followers (fame and influence on social media), and mass/online media exposure (fame depending on media types) as victim features.
+The relationships between these victim features and online harassment victimization can explain who is vulnerable and how.
+The victimization should have damaged the victims emotionally and they did or did not act against the harassment.
+Therefore, we analyzed the associations between each victim's features, victimization, emotional injury, and actions against harassment.
+We used the EFA results for the variables of direct and indirect victimization, offline stalking, emotional injury, and actions against harassment.
 We excluded the participants who did not respond to gender and/or age from this analysis.
-The number of participants in this analysis is $197$.
+The number of participants in this analysis was $197$.
 We used age levels as an ordinal measure with normalization.

-This model was used to analyze what type of people are vulnerable to what type of online harassment, what type of online harassment is harmful to victims' mental health, and what actions are initiated by victims.
-Offline harassment is examined and compared with online harassment.
+This model was used to analyze the types of people vulnerable to particular types of online harassment, the types of online harassment harmful to victims' mental health, and the actions initiated by victims.
+Offline and online harassment were examined and compared.